following is a collection of featured thoracic articles

 Need to improve detection and clinical reporting

-aspiration in BAL fluid will help in the study of
+in BAL fluid will help in the study of reflux and

 The burning questions of reflux management in lung